evncosta/100-Days-of-Code/Day 17/README.md

 An interactive quiz application that pulls questions from external data sources and tracks user performance.
 This project was completed as part of **Day 17** of the "100 Days of Code: The Complete Python Pro Bootcamp" course.

+## 🎓 Course Context

+This project was part of **Day 17: The Quiz Project & the Benefits of OOP** in the 100 Days of Code curriculum.
+It demonstrates the practical benefits of object-oriented design for creating maintainable, scalable applications.

 ## 🎯 Project Overview

 The Quiz Game features: